 Brad realized this at the same time and we both decided to take Sawyer to Hospital Civil de Uruapan.
 Although Sawyer still doesn’t remember it, he fell through our garage roof skylight and landed on, or near, the trailer.
 We think he bounced off some tires we had in the trailer and we are very grateful they were there.
 If it wasn’t for the tires his fall could have been more severe.

 We took Sawyer to the same hospital that helped me a few months before when I suffered from kidney stones.
 It is farther from us than other hospitals but it is less costly and we were happy with the care I received so we decided to take Sawyer to the same place.
+This was our second emergency room visit in Mexico in less than a year :-(

 They took us back right away and the doctor spoke a little English.
 Between that and our broken Spanish, we were able to explain what we thought happened.
 They took an x-ray of Sawyer’s skull and fortunately there were no fractures.
 He showed no signs of a concussion as well.
 Then they poked and prodded him to see if he had broken anything but he didn’t complain and he could move without pain.
 Last they cleaned his wounds and stitched up his forehead.

-The doctor gave us a prescription for Posipen, an antibiotic, for Sawyer’s cuts and scraps.
+The doctor gave us a prescription for Posipen, an antibiotic, for Sawyer’s cuts and scrapes.
 And a prescription for Motrin for swelling and pain.
 There is a pharmacy attached to this hospital which is very convenient and the prices are reasonable too.
 We went home and monitored Sawyer that evening.
 By the next morning, he was up and running around as usual.

 How Did This Happen?